Skip to main content

 │ --help Show this message and exit. │

-│ tui Explore remotive-cli and generate commands with this textual user interface │
+│ tui Explore remotive-cli and generate commands with this textual user interface application │

 │ broker Manage a single broker - local or cloud │